 Weekly and end-of-month (EOM) options on futures provide European-style alternatives that complement our existing American-style options on standard and E-mini S&P 500 futures.
 These options offer greater access, flexibility and precision for trading the U.S. large-cap market using the leading benchmark.
 Below are answers to common questions on how these contracts work.

-As a complement to American-style quarterly options on standard and E-mini S&P 500 futures, EOM options, Wednesday and weekly options are European-style contracts that offer expanded date flexibility for trading the benchmark S&P 500 Index.
+As a complement to American-style quarterly options on standard and E-mini S&P 500 futures, EOM options and weekly options – with Monday, Wednesday and Friday expirations – are European-style contracts that offer expanded date flexibility for trading the benchmark S&P 500 Index.

 EOM options are designed to expire on the last business day of each calendar month, offering alignment with month-end accounting cycles.
-Weekly options are designed to expire on each Friday of the month, with the exception of the third Friday if a quarterly option is already listed for that Friday, while Wednesday options expire on the Wednesday of each week.
+Weekly options are designed to expire on each Friday of the month, with the exception of the third Friday if a quarterly option is already listed for that Friday, while Monday and Wednesday options expire on the Monday and Wednesday of each week, respectively.
 They come in the standard-size and E-mini contract variations.

-Between Wednesday, weekly, EOM and quarterly options, there can be up to ten listed options expirations per calendar month: the first, second, third and fourth Fridays and the last business day of the month plus Wednesdays each week.
+Between weekly, EOM and quarterly options, there can be up to 15 listed options expirations per calendar month: the first, second, third and fourth Fridays and the last business day of the month plus Mondays and Wednesdays each week.

 In addition to offering European-style alternatives (which by definition can only be exercised on expiration day), both the weekly and EOM options prohibit contrarian instructions (the abandonment of in-the-money options, or the exercise of out-of-the-money options).
 Thus, at expiration, all in-the-money options are automatically exercised, whereas all options not in-the-money are automatically abandoned.